Production Status

 Everything we do is based on our Fabric, which we make ourselves:

-- Fabric Batch 9, our largest batch yet, is under way.
-The first small amount of Batch 9 Fabric, some Natural White (Cream) Fabric in both FullWeight and MidWeight, was actually completed in June, and we are very happy with it!
-We're making some garments and Blankets with the Natural White. from it.
-So far we love the Fabric!
+• Fabric Batch 9, our largest batch yet, is under way.
+The first small amount of Batch 9 Fabric, some Natural White (Cream) Fabric in both FullWeight and MidWeight, was actually completed in June of '23, and we are very happy with it!
+We've made some garments and Blankets with the Natural White, and we love the Fabric!
 And, we are nibbling at DENIM

 Our Production Backstory page gives some more info about why we have been so low on inventory.
 If you are interested in a product that is out of stock, please place a no-obligation backorder.
 We base our production on the garments people have requested.

 We presently have enough wool, in various stages of the Fabric production process, to make thousands of garments.
 That's a lot for us.
 The question is how long will it take.
-But it's great that production is moving again.
+But it's great that production has been moving for nearly two years.

 Because no commercially available fabrics meet our specifications, we make our own Fabric, which is a significant undertaking in terms both of capital and calendar-time.
 It takes a year or even 18 months to turn raw wool from the ranches into finished Fabric.
 And the raw wool is generally available only in April.
 Making our own 100% American Fabric is the heart of our company ... but that has also been our difficulty.